-Getting a good night of sleep is absolutely crucial to being in peak physical shape the following morning.
-And given the potentially deadly consequences of exhaustion on the battlefield, it’s perhaps no wonder that the US army has a strategy to help soldiers nod off in just a few minutes.
+Getting a good night's sleep is absolutely crucial to being in peak shape the following morning.
+And no on knows that better than the U.S. Army.
+Given the potentially deadly consequences of exhaustion on the battlefield, the military developed a sleep trick to help soldiers nod off in just a few minutes.

+- First, relax all of the muscles in your face.
 This includes the muscles around your eyes, as well as your tongue and jaw.
-You might not even notice that you're clenching your teeth, but many of us do, and it's a definite sleep inhibitor.
+You might not even notice that you're clenching your teeth!
+But many of us do, and it's a definite sleep inhibitor.

-Then consciously relax through your legs, working your way down from the thighs.
+- Breathe out through your chest, and consciously relax your legs, working your way down from the thighs.

 - Finally, clear your mind by imagining yourself in one of the following situations:

 A) Lying in a canoe on a lake with nothing but a clear sky above you

 B) Lying in a black velvet hammock in a dark room

 C) Saying "Don't think" to yourself over and over again.

 Doing this for 10 seconds should have you off in your own little dream world.